Coleago’s transaction services for telecoms operators and investors focus on three areas:

 Request a brochure explaining Coleago’s methodology

-Contact us to receive a PDF with an overview of our approach and methodology for commercial and technical due diligence.
+Contact us to receive a PDF containing an overview of our approach and methodology for commercial and technical due diligence.

 Development Board, Rwanda: due diligence and asset valuation on national broadband assets (fibre optic network, VSAT, data centre).